polareth/savvy/README.md

 You can think of it as a way of simulating a set of transactions, and visualizing the results, without having to actually send them to the network.

-With no setup (wallet, signatures, etc.), on the browser, from any account (impersonation), with any amount of native tokens.
+With no setup (wallet, signatures, etc.), in the browser, from any account (impersonation), with any amount of native tokens.

 **This is a WIP, and Tevm is still under heavy development; you _will_ encounter bugs and unhandled errors.
 Please report them if you have the time!**